walles/riff/README.md

 ## Before setting the new riff as `$PAGER`

-- Refine `ax`->`bx\nc` properly
-- Strip all color from the input before handling it to enable users to set Git's pager.diff and pager.show variables to 'riff' without also needing to set color.diff=false.
 - If stdout is a terminal, pipe the output to a pager using the algorithm described under `core.pager` in `git help config`.
 - Do some effort to prevent fork loops if people set riff as `$PAGER`